Customizing Unity for Productivity

-This blog post covers customizations that I have found useful for the overall feel and usage of the Unity desktop environment, the default on Ubuntu 16.04.
+This blog post covers useful customizations for the overall feel and usage of the Unity desktop environment, the default on Ubuntu 16.04.
 We explain how to set up useful features such as workspaces, hiding the launcher, changing to a custom theme as well as modifying the date and time format of the clock and changing default user folder paths.

 Unity Tweak Tool

 To start, we need to install Unity Tweak Tool, a settings manager for the Unity desktop.

 We require the Unity Tweak Tool for changing settings that we can’t set using the default Ubuntu settings menu and would otherwise require the use of the command line.